Operational Directives

 The Africa Health Financing Dashboard operates as an interactive analytics platform designed expressly for tracking, visualizing, isolating, and benchmarking domestic health financing data laterally across all 55 African Union Member States.

-To maximise analytical outputs for drafting policy briefs or journalistic reports, researchers are encouraged to utilize the platform's multi-tier analytical tools interconnected across the navigation hierarchy:
+To maximise analytical outputs for drafting policy briefs or journalistic reports, researchers are encouraged to utilize the platform's multi-tier analytical tools.

 - Africa Scorecard on Health Financing